CYBAVO/ios_wallet_sdk_sample/docs/sdk_guideline.md

 - `PinSecret` will be cleared after Wallet and Auth APIs are executed.
 If you intendly want to keep the `PinSecret`, call `PinSecret.retain()` everytime before APIs are called.

-> **⚠️WARNING** : When creating multiple wallets for the user.
-If you call APIs constantly, you will receive the error `.ErrInvalidPinSecret` caused by `PinSecret` being cleared.
+> **⚠️ WARNING** : When creating multiple wallets for the user.
+If you call APIs constantly.
+> You will receive the error `.ErrInvalidPinSecret` caused by `PinSecret` being cleared.

 ## Push Notification